Contemporary Political Philosophy

 LLB MV19 Law with Philosophy (Including Placement Year)

-We will investigate the main competing approaches in contemporary political philosophy and discuss how they conceive of their object – the political – and how they understand philosophy's task vis-à-vis this object: What is the role of political philosophy?
+We will investigate the main competing approaches in contemporary political philosophy and discuss how they conceive of their object – the political – and how they understand philosophy's task vis-a-vis this object: What is the role of political philosophy?
 How should theory and theorists relate to real politics?
 What are the strengths and weaknesses of various approaches?
 How do these approaches relate to each other?
-In this term, the focus will be on a reflective and critical analysis of the very nature of political philosophy.
-Far too often, the assumption in mainstream contemporary debates is that there is only one way to do political philosophy – the liberal, ideal theoretical approach shaped by the work of John Rawls – but, in fact, the mainstream approach is built on controversial methodological and political assumptions.

 By the end of the module students should be able in their written work:

 1. to summarise in their own words and critically assess the principal theories and philosophical perspectives examined in this course;

 2. to compare and evaluate conflicting accounts of the political, its values and principles;

 3. to offer detailed philosophical analysis and critique of journal articles published in the field;

 4. to demonstrate an understanding of the relation between political theory and practice by relating, for example, particular theories to their own experience of political life.